Treharris Clubs

 The sign on the original Social club where Barclays bank is

-Trelewis Ex-Servicemans club,British legion
+Trelewis Ex-Servicemans club,British legion rear of old building

 There used to be a thriving Ex Servicemen’s social club in the village.
 It was situated on a road from General and Commercial garage that went up past the War memorial on Captains hill under two railway tunnels and out into Bontnewydd Terrace passing the club which was nestled into the cuttings.
 The club suffered through a drop in members and needed a lot of repairs in the early 1980’s, however the final blow came when the club burned down later that decade and was never replaced after a problem with insurance monies.